← All articles

 The cost problem with cloud sandboxes

-For occasional use, this is fine.
-For teams that want to run agents at scale — multiple features in parallel, iterative workflows with 4-5 runs per pipeline, continuous background work — cloud compute costs add up quickly.
+The math shifts when you're running agents at scale.
+Multiple features in parallel, iterative workflows with 4-5 runs per pipeline, continuous background work — cloud compute costs compound.

 The privacy problem with cloud execution